XiuLuoShen/reddit_dailyprogrammer/README.md

   C
   Python
 Choice of language depends on the challenge and what I feel like I could use some review on.

+Sorry for vague directory names, too lazy to fix previous ones, will make futures one more specific.